 Lose weight, drink less, move more?

 Why not make it a joint effort and bring along your friends or family.
-The Pod is available to use from 8am to 7pm Monday and Tuesday and 8am to 6pm Wednesday - Friday.
+The Pod is available to use from 8am to 8pm Monday and 8am to 6pm Tuesday - Friday.

 The Surgery pod is located in the main waiting room.
 We would encourage you to use the pod ahead of your appointment to check your blood pressure, weight, answer any relevant questionnaires and more.
 The information can be sent straight to your medical record for the clinician to view therefore allowing the clinician more face to face time with you.